 Now that your base is sorted, it’s time to decide just which day trip from Munich is right for you.
 There are plenty of pretty villages and attractive cities near Munich to visit so it could be a hard choice!

-The great thing is that there’s a Munich day trip to suit everyone and there’re not just available in summer - you can enjoy all of the following day trips from Munich in winter as well.
+The great thing is that there are tours from Munich to suit everyone and they’re not just available in summer - you can enjoy all of the following Munich day trips in winter as well.

 So, without further ado, here are, in my opinion, the six best day trips from Munich by train, car and bus.
 EDIT: I've added two more popular excursions from Munich to the list.